-According to Bloomberg News, these allegations have sparked a huge sell-off in shares in Adani's firms, wiping out more than US\$68 billion in market value trading in some stocks was also temporarily halted.
-These assertions hit Adani's personal wealth hard, and the value of its assets has dived by around US\$40 billion, and he has tumbled down the real-time Forbes rich list to number eight.
-Sequel to Hindenburg's revelations with regard to Gautam Adani's financial scam that his shares have been in free fall, with the conglomerate's cumulative market value loss topping \$110 billion.
-In nine years of Modi's tenure, Adani's wealth grew from \$8bn to \$137bn.
-In 2022 alone, he made \$72bn which is more than the combined earnings of the world's next nine billionaires put together.
+According to Bloomberg News, these allegations have sparked a huge sell-off in shares in Adani's firms, wiping out more than \$68 billion in market value trading in some stocks was also temporarily halted.8 These assertions hit Adani's personal wealth hard, and the value of its assets has dived by around \$40 billion, and he has tumbled down the real-time Forbes rich list to number eight.
+Sequel to Hindenburg's revelations with regard to Gautam Adani's financial scam his shares have been in free fall, with the conglomerate's cumulative market value loss topping \$110 billion.
+In nine years of Modi's tenure, Adani's wealth grew from \$8 billion to \$137 billion.
+In 2022 alone, he made \$72 billion which is more than the combined earnings of the world's next nine billionaires put together.